- 3 shares

 Maybe you’re writing your own resume, and doing some research to learn how to write your resume.

-A Google search on “executive resume” yields about 1.5 million results today.
+A Google search on “resume writing” yielded about 750 million results today.

 Should you trust what you find?
 Yes, if it comes from a reliable source, preferably someone who has a lot of experience in the careers industry.